emrgnt-cmplxty/automata/automata/docs/core/embedding/symbol_similarity.rst

 -----------

-``SymbolSimilarity`` relies on the ``SymbolEmbeddingHandler`` and ``EmbeddingProvider`` being properly set up with the correct embeddings and data.
+``SymbolSimilarity`` relies on the ``SymbolEmbeddingHandler`` and ``EmbeddingVectorProvider`` being properly set up with the correct embeddings and data.
 If the embeddings used by these classes are of low quality or not appropriate for the compared symbols, the similarity calculation may not provide useful results.
 Additionally, the class assumes that the